African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 DAY 5; (1 Night)

-Quiver tree in NamibiaAfter a morning enjoying the abundant birdlife that surrounds the camp, our road takes us directly west along the Kavango River.
+Quiver tree in NamibiaAfter a morning enjoying the abundant birdlife that surrounds the camp, our road takes us along the Kavango River.
 Villages of grass huts and local wooden crafts and carvings a common sight.
-We stop for the night at our riverside camp in Rundu with a spectacular sunset.
+We stop for the night at our riverside lodge in Rundu and enjoy a spectacular sunset.

-Overnight: Chalets - twin rooms with en-suite facilities, swimming pool, restaurant & bar.
+Overnight: Inkwazi Lodge – twin permanent chalets with en-suite facilities, Swimming pool, bar & restaurant.
+WiFi not available.

 Distance / Time: 210kms, ± 3 hours, excluding stops for sightseeing & lunch.

-Distance / Time: 420kms, ± 5 hours excluding stops for sightseeing & lunch.
+Distance / Time: 420kms, ± 5 hours excluding stops for sightseeing & lunch + 2 x full day game drive in Etosha NP.

 DAY 9; (1 Night)